xcart/xcart-docs/_pages/kb_en/import-export/export.md

    The {% link "Make/Model/Year" ref_0Esu2RNW %} addon - the "Products with Make/Model/Year/Engine" and "Make/Model/Year/Engine" listing data types.

-   etc.
+   And so on.

-   In case a data type is in fade grey, there are no data in the store of this specific type that could be exported.
+   If a data type is greyed out, it means that currently there is no data in the store of this specific type that can be exported.
-   {% endnote %}

 3. Specify the required export settings:

    * **Export public files as** : Choose the format of the public files export.
-Available options are:
+The available options are as follows:
        * URLs : This format will link the exported data to your public files (product and category images, downloadable files shown on product pages, and so on) through direct URLs.
-Public files won't be included into the archive with exported files; however, private files (for example, digitally distributed products) will go into the archive anyway.
+Public files will not be included into the archive with your exported files; however, private files (for example, digitally distributed products) will be added to the archive anyway.
        * local files (default option) : This format will provide file paths to your files, relative to your X-Cart installation.
-   * **Export product data with** : This setting is applicable to the **Products** data type only.
-By default, products are exported with global attributes.
-Using this setting a store admin can define what product-related data should be included into a "products" export file.
-Available options are:
+   * **Export product data with** : This setting applies only to the **Products** data type.
+By default products are exported with global attributes.
+By using this setting, a store admin can define what product-related data needs to be included into a "products" export file.
+The available options are as follows:
      * Global attributes (default option);
      * Global & Class attributes;
      * All attributes;
      * No attributes.

-   * **Charset** (applicable to the CSV export file type only) : Choose a character encoding scheme for a CSV export file.
+   * **Charset** (applicable to the CSV export file type only) : Choose a character encoding scheme for your CSV export file.
-   * **CSV delimiter** (applicable to the CSV export file type only) : Choose a delimeter to be used in a CSV file.
+   * **CSV delimiter** (applicable to the CSV export file type only) : Choose a delimeter to be used in your CSV export file.

 4. Click the **Start export** button.